 If you already see suspect mold growth, you may still wish to hire a qualified inspector or opt to collect a bulk sample yourself and submit it to our lab.

-How Mold Can Harm Us
+How Can Mold Harm Us?

 Unfortunately for both us and them, toxic mold spores can find their way into our lungs where they may get stuck and die, making some of us sick.
-Some spores may not make it into our lungs directly, but instead release toxic substances that can stick to other particles also making some of us sick.
+Some spores may not make it into our lungs directly, but instead, release toxic substances that can stick to other particles also making some of us sick.
 Spores from the black mold Stachybotrys chartarum is an infamous example of such a species.

 Laboratory Results and Limitations

 Lab analysis is just one step toward resolving a mold issue.
-Remember that water is the problem and mold is merely the symptom.
+Remember that water is the problem and household mold is merely the symptom.
 Analysis results are limited and need to be interpreted in the context of the environment in which the sample was collected.
 Also keep in mind that a sample may not be representative of all types of mold present as some species may be hidden in moist wall cavities.

 Mold Laboratory Analysis and Identification